-Learn more about P11D forms and what benefits qualify at GOV.UK.
+Learn more about expenses and benefits for employers at GOV.UK.

 For example, if you sell a building owned by your company or give away machinery you use in your business.
 You pay tax on the gain in the value of the asset over when you obtained it.

-- The deadline for Capital Gains tax payment on assets sold in 2021/22 tax year is 31st January 2023
+- The deadline for Capital Gains Tax payment on assets sold in 2022/23 tax year is 31 January 2024

-Learn more about what you must pay CGT on and how to calculate it at GOV.UK.
+Learn more about CGT for businesses at GOV.UK.

-Limited companies must pay a corporation tax on profits they make every year.
-If you’re running a limited company, you must register for corporation tax when you begin trading and file a company tax return every year that works out how much to pay.
+Limited companies must pay Corporation Tax on profits they make every year.
+If you’re running a limited company, you must register for Corporation Tax when you begin trading and file a company tax return every year that works out how much to pay.

-- Corporation tax registration deadline: within three months of business start
+- Corporation tax registration deadline: within 3 months of business start

-- Deadline to pay Corporation tax: usually nine months and one day after the end of your accounting period
+- Deadline to pay Corporation tax: usually 9 months and 1 day after the end of your accounting period

 - Deadline to file company tax return: usually 12 months after the end of your accounting period

-Get more information on how corporation taxes work at GOV.UK.
+Get more information on Corporation Tax at GOV.UK.

 Photo by Nataliya Vaitkevich published on Pexels